Next tour: Not set yet.

 Beware: Keg beers.

-End: Standing upright still, perhaps, in The Crescent.
+End: Standing upright still, perhaps, in the New Oxford.

-The King’s Arms on Bloom Street, in the shadow of another formidable tower straight out of Renaissance Venice, has its own theatre night.
+The King’s Arms on Bloom Street, in the shadow of a formidable tower straight out of Renaissance Venice, has its own theatre night, sewing club, and rock star landlord (Paul Heaton, ex-Housemartins, Beautiful South).

 Quick, get the beers in before the Media City types turn up!